 Steve Chou from MyWifeQuitHerJob.com does this in one of the emails in his autoresponder series:

 Steve included some affiliate links and free tools to help his audience build an online store.
-What tools can you send your list to help them achieve something you
+This is a great email marketing example of how to provide value and engage your subscribers.

 4. The Helping Email